-Attendance Review Committee Meeting with Dir. of Non-Instructional Services, Principal or Asst Principal, School Resource Officer, parents, student, Counselor
+Attendance Review Committee Meeting with principal or assistant principal, SRO, parents, student, counselor.

-A letter is emailed and mailed to parents stating the time of the meeting

-Truancy may be considered
+A letter is emailed and mailed to parents stating the time of the meeting.
+Truancy may be filed.

-Truancy may be filed
+Truancy may be filed.

 The building principal or designee may impose additional consequences for excessive absenteeism, consistent with the student handbook or published grading procedures.